 6.21 This townscape character area is assessed as having a Medium Townscape Sensitivity.
 The development provides new buildings to the western side of Paul street which are of a larger scale than the existing buildings and represent a significant element in the view.
 Although the development increases the amount of built form on the skyline it provides an appropriate scale for the city centre setting, creates better active frontages to the street and helps to reinforce the vista along Paul Street.
-The removal of the pedestrian footbridge crossing Paul Street opens views towards the Exeter Phoenix Art's Centre leading towards an overall improvement of the vista.
+The replacement of the pedestrian footbridge crossing Paul Street reduces its visual impact on views towards the Exeter Phoenix Art's Centre and Royal Albert Memorial Museum, providing an overall improvement of the vista.
 Existing deciduous trees are retained to continue to filter views of the development.
-The scheme is therefore assessed as having a medium magnitude of change and a Moderate Beneficial effect on the character of Bartholomew Street West.
+The scheme is therefore assessed as having a Medium magnitude of change and a Moderate Beneficial effect on the character of Bartholomew Street West.